JaggerEuler/JaggerEuler/README.md

 </div>

 ## Additional Skills
-Virtualization: My current home lab is using Virtualbox as the hypervisor to host all of my machines Network Configuration: Configuring IP addresses and DNS for the virtual machines Active Directory Setup: Using a Windows Server 2019 machine as the AD Controller and adding my two Windows and one Ubuntu machine to the domain
+-Virtualization: My current home lab is using Virtualbox as the hypervisor to host all of my machines -Network Configuration: Configuring IP addresses and DNS for the virtual machines -Active Directory Setup: Using a Windows Server 2019 machine as the AD Controller and adding my two Windows and one Ubuntu machine to the domain
-Active Directory Security: Give the two Windows machine users proper access controls for their roles.
+-Active Directory Security: Give the two Windows machine users proper access controls for their roles.
 Install Splunk on the Ubuntu machine
-Firewall: Install pFsense firewall and create basic rules for this virtual environment
+-Firewall: Install pFsense firewall and create basic rules for this virtual environment